greenporsche/miRcore/module-3-seq/README.md

 - Connection to the data ownership philosophy: if you control your data, you control who sees it

 ### The Right Not to Know
-- Implicit in the presentation guidelines: "You choose what to share; you do not have to share anything you are not comfortable with"
+- Implicit in the presentation guidelines: students choose what to share and are not required to disclose anything they are not comfortable with
 - Recognition that some students may discover variants they did not expect
 - Group leaders are trained to handle emotional reactions sensitively
 - The voluntary nature of sharing reinforces the principle that genomic information is deeply personal